-Energetics calculated a business-as-usual emissions forecast for Milwaukee County by carrying out a linear projection of the trend indicated by the County ClearPath inventories from 2016-2021.
+Energetics calculated a business-as-usual emissions forecast for Milwaukee County by carrying out a linear projection of the trend indicated by the county ClearPath inventories from 2016-2021.
 The trend line calculated through this methodology indicates that if the County were able to maintain the average annual change in emissions from 2016 through 2021 going forward, the County would achieve zero carbon emissions by 2037.

 The County's sustainability manager noted that in the period 2016-2021, the County made several changes to its operations that drove the reduction in emissions.
-These include airside HVAC retro-commissioning at MKE Mitchell International Airport to save 660,000 kWh of electricity and 200,000 therms of natural gas per year, implementing \$9.2 million in energy efficiency improvements at 82 County facilities under several performance contracts, and converting 100% of traffic signals to LEDs.
+These include airside retro-commissioning at MKE Mitchell International Airport to save 660,000 kWh of electricity and 200,000 therms of natural gas per year, for a total annual cost savings of approximately \$150,000, implementing \$9.2 million in energy efficiency improvements at 82 County facilities, which resulted in more than \$1.2M/year in avoided energy costs and 69,000 MMBtu/year in avoided energy use, and installing LEDs in 100% of traffic signals managed by MCDOT.

-Some of these operational changes were made with the explicit goal of reducing emissions.
-These include converting MCTS buses to ultra-low sulfur diesel fuel to improve fuel efficiency and reduce emissions from transit operations and deploying 11 battery-electric buses along a new Bus Rapid Transit route.
+Some of these operational changes were made with the explicit goal of reducing emissions from county operations.
+These include converting MCTS buses to ultra-low sulfur diesel fuel to improve fuel efficiency and reduce emissions from transit operations, purchasing 11 battery-electric buses to be deployed in June 2023 along a new Bus Rapid Transit route between downtown and the Milwaukee Regional Medical Center, and establishing temperature setpoints for County facilities through implementation of a 2008 energy conservation policy.
 Others were made primarily to achieve other operational objectives but resulted in reduced emissions.
-These include implementing temperature setpoints in county buildings in 2008 and reducing the County's building portfolio by approximately 10 percent (1.5M gross square feet) from 2005 to 2022.
+These include reducing the County building portfolio by approximately 10 percent (1.5M gross square feet) from 2005 to 2022.
 Additionally, it should be noted that changes in the carbon intensity of Milwaukee County's purchased electricity have subsequently contributed to emission reductions.
 In 2015/2016, We Energies converted the Valley Power Plant in downtown Milwaukee from coal to natural gas.

-The County recognizes that maintaining the rate of decrease in emissions achieved in the 2016-2021 period may get increasingly more difficult.
+The County recognizes that maintaining the rate of decrease in emissions achieved in the 2016-2021 period will get increasingly more difficult.
 As less expensive emission reduction measures are exhausted, increasingly expensive changes in County operations would be required to achieve the same level of emissions reduction.